cellannotation/cap-python-client/test/readme.md

 ## Running tests

-Set environment variables for authentication either CAP_LOGIN, CAP_PWD or CAP_TOKEN
+Set following environment variables with correct credentials CAP_LOGIN, CAP_PWD, CAP_TOKEN

 To run unit test use pytest from the root of the repository: